freezedev/grunt-amd-tamer/CONTRIBUTING.md

 Configuration can be found at `.jshintrc`.

-Please note that Lyria is public domain (See LICENSE)
+Please note that grunt-amd-tamer is public domain (See LICENSE)

 For all non-trivial contributions, I require you to add this waiver to your
 contribution: